Start9Labs/start-os/ServicePackaging.md

 # EmbassyOS Service Packaging Guide

 Welcome!
-The following guide will use an example to demonstrate how to package up a service for EmbassyOS.
-This essentially means you will take an existing app (or one you have written yourself), and wrap it up into an .s9pk so that it can be added to an Embassy Marketplace.
+The following guide will provide the prerequisites, introduce a brief overview of the packaging process, use an example demonstrating how to package a service, and finally describe the submission process.
+This essentially describes how you can take an existing app (or one you have written yourself), and wrap it up such that it can be added to an EmbassyOS Marketplace!

 ## Prerequisites